Haunting. Mysterious. Overbearing.

 4. House of Strangers (1949)

 Edward G. Robinson got his chance to be featured as a portrait in House of Strangers.
-The artist for this piece wasn’t recorded – perhaps because it appears to be a photograph made to look like a painting.
-In any account, the stoic portrait serves to show Robinson’s position in the Italian family, a grip that Richard Conte has to fight against.
+The artist for this piece wasn’t recorded – perhaps because it appears to be a photograph made to look like a painting, as done in Laura.
+Robinson's stoic portrait serves to show his position in the Italian family, a grip that Richard Conte has to fight against.

 5. Born to be Bad (1950)